microsoft/vscode-dev-containers/containers/azure-terraform/README.md

 - `terraform format`: fix formatting issues
 - `terraform lint`: fix linting issues

 For additional terraform commands, you can use the [Azure Terraform extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureterraform).
+- Navigate to the directory where the templates are located (`test-project/templates`)
-Open the Command Palette with `Ctrl/CMD+Shift+P` or press <kbd>F1</kbd> and run the following:
+- Open the Command Palette with `Ctrl/CMD+Shift+P` or press <kbd>F1</kbd> and run the following:
    - `Azure Terraform: Validate`: check templates for syntax errors
    - `Azure Terraform: Plan`: report what would be done with apply without actually deploying any resources
    - `Azure Terraform: Apply`: deploy the terraform templates
    - `Azure Terraform: Destroy`: destroy resources deployed with the templates

 For a complete list of all the available commands as part of the Azure Terraform extension, please visit [this page](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureterraform)